Connecting your Strava Account

 Sharing your activities on Strava

 You can upload a single activity directly to Strava by opening it from the "Activities" list, tapping the "..." button in the upper right corner and choosing "Share."
 This will bring up a page where you can choose to share the activity to on or more of the most popular services including Strava along with an optional message.
-The activity will then be uploaded to Strava and you will hear a "swoosh" sound when the upload is complete.
 If the activity already exists on Strava, only the title and activity type is updated.